c4arl0s/2TheBasicsRysGitTutorial/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-- Git does not automatically track files because there are often project files that we don't want to keep under revision control.
+**- Git does not automatically track files because there are often project files that we don't want to keep under revision control**.

 # 	* [Stage a snapshot](https://github.com/c4arl0s/2TheBasicsRysGitTutorial#2-the-basics---content)